 In the 1640’s, Anne Hutchinson was a Pilgrim midwife exiled to this area from the Massachusetts Colony.
 Before that, back in Boston on Sunday afternoons, Anne had begun to host women at her home.
 She encouraged discussions about the Sabbath’s sermons.
 These meetings became so popular that Anne began including men.

 This angered the religious fathers.
 They demanded she stop.
 Women were not suppose to lead.
 They were to be silent and to follow.
 But Anne refused to stop.

 When the men kicked her out of town, they beat a drum to embarrass her and to tell all the villagers to avoid this woman.
 But by then she had quite a few followers.
 Hutchinson and her supporters traveled south.
-They established the town of Portsmouth near Newport in what became the Colony of Rhode Island.
+They established the town of Portsmouth, Rhode Island near Newport in what became the Colony of Rhode Island.

 In Rhode Island, Anne led religious discussions openly.
 More threats forced Anne to move totally outside the reach of the British.